seleuco/xpectrum/trunk/readme.txt

 You can also use a rich GUI client like Filezilla to do a SFTP copy or maybe WinSCP if you prefer.

-IPHONE
+iPHONE
 ------

-Tap in the bottom left corner icon to change the following options:
+Tap in the bottom left corner icon (in portrait mode) to change the following options:

-Keep Aspect Ratio.
+-Keep Aspect Ratio.
 'Enabled' keeps the aspect ratio in landscape mode; 'Disabled' will use all available screen.

-Smoothed screen.
+-Smoothed screen.
 Enable to apply a image filter over the emulator screen.

+You can tap in the speccy screen (in portrait mode) to change from the controller to the touch keyboard.
+Tape it again to back to the controller.

+Also you can tap in the top of the screen to show the transparent keyboard when you are in the landscape mode.
+The landscape keyboard can be hide touching in the "hide" label.
+When hide it, you can touch in any position of the screen to show it again.
+Touch in the "Back to Controller" label to back to the controller.

+You can load a ula+ palette and insert a new tape to load a game with this palette applied, or you can set the option "ula+64 without reset" (from the configuration menu) to load a snapshot or tape from the standard menu, without reset the colours loaded previously even if you reset the speccy (it makes easy to test games with palette colours).

 GAME FORMATS
 ------------